adambard/learnxinyminutes-docs/matlab.html.markdown

 % Properties can be set and changed through a figure handle.
 % You can save a handle to a figure when you create it.
-% The function gcf returns a handle to the current figure h = plot(x, y); % you can save a handle to a figure when you create it set(h, 'Color', 'r')
+% The function get returns a handle to the current figure h = plot(x, y); % you can save a handle to a figure when you create it set(h, 'Color', 'r')
 % 'y' yellow; 'm' magenta, 'c' cyan, 'r' red, 'g' green, 'b' blue, 'w' white, 'k' black